Naturalistic Planting Design Course

 Overview

 Naturalistic planting is vibrant, sustainable, low-maintenance and bio-diverse, combining a beautiful aesthetic with multiple human, environmental and social benefits.
 The course explains how plants and plant communities work in natural and designed environments, and how we can harness these ecological principles to ensure long-term success of garden and landscape plantings in any given situation.
-Noel, Nigel and Cassian will outline clear and straight-forward principles and methods for designing and setting out naturalistic plantings that can be applied in small and larger spaces, in private and public settings, urban-rural, and using all native or mixed native/non-native species.
+Noel and the team will outline clear and straight-forward principles and methods for designing and setting out naturalistic plantings that can be applied in small and larger spaces, in private and public settings, urban-rural, and using all native or mixed native/non-native species, as well as a session on ongoing managment.
 The course is particularly focused on temperate and dry season climate zones, but the principles have widespread application.

 How it works.